aframevr/aframe/docs/components/background.md

 camera.
 There are no unexpected occlusions either with far objects that might be behind of the sphere geometry of `a-sky`.

+The background component can also generate a default environment cube map for all materials, this is useful in case you find GLB models end up too dark or reflective materials don't look right because they are not reflecting the environment this will provide a default reflective environment.

+## Scene Lighting and Lighting Estimation

-The background component will ensure that the environment is generate using WebXR Lighting estimation in Augmented Reality.
-It will turn off the scene lights and provide it's own lights when AR is entered and will restore them when AR is exited.
+The background component will ensure that an environment map is generated from your surroundings using WebXR Lighting estimation in Augmented Reality if it is available.

+It will also create lights to match the lighting of the real world.
+So you should turn off any scene lights when the user enters AR using the `hide-on-enter-ar` component.

 These lights are a `directional` and a `probe` light.
 If your scene makes use of shadows from a directional light you can provide this as the `directionalLight` property and it will control that light instead of making it's own one.
-Once the user leaves AR this light may have a different color and position than when they entered AR as it has been altered by the lighting estimation.
+Once the user leaves AR this light may have a different color, intensity and position than when they entered AR as it has been altered by the lighting estimation.

-The background component can also generate a default environment cube map for all materials, if you find GLB models end up too dark or reflective materials don't reflect the environment this will provide a default reflective environment.

 ## Example